Acqua Fragile: History

 The first lineup of the band, named "Gli Immortali" ("The Immortals") comprised Bernardo Lanzetti (vocals), Gino Campanini (electric guitar), Piero Canavera (drums), Maurizio Mori (keyboards) and Franz Dondi (bass guitar).
 Of those, Dondi was the most established musician, as he had formerly played in another small band, "I Moschettieri" ("The Musketeers") which had released a single and opened for the Rolling Stones.

 At the beginning of the 1970s, Gli Immortali were noticed by members of PFM (one of the most successful italian rock bands of the times), and PFM's manager Franco Mamone adopted Lanzetti's group as well, which had by then changed its name to "Acqua Fragile".
 With Mamone's help, Acqua Fragile were hired to open for prominent progressive rock acts such as Soft Machine, Uriah Heep and Gentle Giant.

-In 1973 they released their first, eponymous, album Acqua Fragile on the Italian label Numero Uno.
+In 1973 they released their first album Acqua Fragile on Numero Uno (record label)|Numero Uno.

 This debut work was clearly inspired by British progressive rock bands Genesis and Gentle Giant, and had English lyrics, something quite unusual for Italian bands at the time, even more so since the album was not released outside of Italy.
 Even Lanzetti's voice sounded very much like that of Peter Gabriel.

 The next album Mass Media Stars (1974) was released in both Italy and the United States, a move that was intended to leverage PFM's recent success overseas.
 At about the same time the new keyboardist Joe Vescovi (formerly with The Trip) moved in.
 Shortly thereafter Lanzetti, leader and vocalist of the band, left to join PFM for their next album Chocolate Kings.
 The band replaced Lanzetti with Roby Facini (former member of Top 4 and Dik Dik), but this did not revive the success of Acqua Fragile.
 The band eventually split in 1975.

 After the breakup, Acqua Fragile members pursued independent projects.
 Lanzetti has had a relatively successful solo career and later joined neoprogressive group Mangala Vallis.
 Dondi and Canavera played in several groups (including a Beatles tribute band).
 In 2004 Dondi founded a new group, called "Acqua Fragile Project", as a revival act in honor of Acqua Fragile; the project ended in 2006.
 Lanzetti, Canavera and Dondi reformed as Acqua Fragile in 2013, and released the albums A New Chant in 2017 and Moving Fragments in 2023.